Making Protein Digestibility Testing Easier to Swallow

 Something to Chew On

-You should choose the protein digestibility testing method that meets your needs and provides the most accurate results to help you refine your product, meet regulatory standards, and inform your customers.
-Current regulations recognize the rat PDCAAS method only for finished products.
-That being said, the ASAP method is a great tool for R&D and pilot plant studies, saving brands significant time and money and for organizations that have an animal testing moratorium in place, the ASAP method is the perfect option.
+Selecting the appropriate protein digestibility testing method depends on your specific needs, providing the most accurate results to refine your product, meet regulatory standards, and inform your customers.
+While current regulations recognize the rat PDCAAS method for finished products, the ASAP method is a valuable tool for R&D and pilot plant studies, saving significant time and money.
+For organizations with animal testing moratoriums, the ASAP method is an ideal alternative.

 Let's Get to Work!